Alan IV of Brittany: Conflict with Normandy

 Duke Alan IV's cousin Geoffrey I Boterel (eldest brother of Alan Rufus) died on 24 August 1093 in battle at Dol while in rebellion against the Duke.

+Alan heeded the call of Pope Urban II and joined the First Crusade.
+While he was away, from 1096 to 1101, Brittany was ruled by his second wife, Ermengarde of Anjou.

 Between 1101 and 1104, Alan's younger brother, Count Matthew II of Nantes, died without issue and his county passed to Alan.

 Alan IV abdicated as duke in 1112.
 The former duke retired to the monastery of Redon, where he died in 1119.

 Crusader

 In 1098 Alan went on the First Crusade, as part of the army of Robert Curthose, leaving Ermengarde as his regent, and returned in 1101.

 Family

 Alan IV married Constance of Normandy, the daughter of William I of England, in 1087.
 Constance died in 1090.
 William of Malmesbury alleges that her husband, Alan, had their servants poison her.